KennethWussmann/panthora/docs/hosting/hosting.md

 > [!WARNING]
 > Tory is still in a pre-release phase and **not production-ready**.

-Hosting Tory is as best done via Docker.
+Hosting Tory is best done via Docker.
 There are Docker images for `amd64` and `arm64`.

 **Image:** `ghcr.io/kennethwussmann/tory`